45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 19. NYC Public Library (NYPL)

-But if you love books and awesome architecture, the NYC Public Library should definitely be on your list of free things to do in NYC!
-It is still on my bucket list to visit inside.
+If you love books and awesome architecture, the NY Public Library should definitely be on your list.

-Did you know the NYC Public Library is the second-largest library in the United States, with 55 million books?
+Did you know the New York Public Library is the second-largest library in the United States, with 55 million books?
 The building was also declared a National Historic Landmark in 1965 and considered a New York Landmark in 1967!

 Hours: Monday – Saturday: 10 AM – 6 PM; Tuesdays & Wednesdays is open until 8 PM